-Figure 2-3 shows changes in student attitudes between 1969 (the height of the 1960s counterculture) and 2007.
+Figure 2-3 on page 2-19 shows changes in attitudes among firstyear college students between 1969 (the height of the 1960s' counterculture) and 2010.
 Some attitudes have changed only slightly: Today, as a generation ago, most men and women look forward to raising a family.
-But today's students are much less concerned than those of the 1960s with developing a philosophy of life and are much more interested in making money.
+But today's students are much less concerned with developing a philosophy of life and are much more interested in making money.

 Change in one dimension of a cultural system usually sparks changes in others.
 For example, today's college women are far more interested in making money because women are much more likely to be in the labor force than their mothers or grandmothers were.
 Working for income may not change their interest in having a family, but it does increase their age at first marriage and the divorce rate.
-Such connections illustrate the principle of cultural integration, the close relationships among various elements of a cultural system.
+Such connections